 One of our families favorite meals is quick and easy roast beef sandwiches with swiss cheese and dipped in this tasty Au Jus. it's so easy and everyone loves it.
 A fun summer meal, or even great for the winter cold season.
 Serve it with a side of french fries or sweet potato fries and you're set.

-This dip is easy and convenient to make because it requires only a few ingredients and minimal preparation.
-This recipe is without wine, and depending on the type of beef broth you use, low sodium.
+This recipe is made without wine, and depending on the type of beef broth you use, low sodium.
 It's a simple beef broth that is flavored with herbs and spices, and can be made quickly with just a few basic ingredients.

 - Beef broth- This recipe is without drippings but you want to make sure you use a high quality broth like better than bouillon or beef bone broth.

 - Butter- A salted or unsalted butter is great.
 Or you can use beef drippings for the fat if you have any.